BtsRifer/docker-containers/python_service/README.md

 ### About

 A container with a Python virtual environment, including all dependencies listed in the `Pipfile`.

 ### Run

+1. Navigate to the container's folder: `cd /python_service`.
 1. Execute in terminal: `docker compose up`

 The following logs should appear, indicating that the container is properly set up: